 Circular shapes in a logo represent a community, relationship, continuity, stability, and endurance.
-Circular shapes are largely used in logo design because it has a wide range of messages and implications.
-Rings in a logo also suggest love, marriage, connection, games, and playfulness.
+Circular shapes are largely used in logo design because they have a wide range of messages and implications.
+Rings in the logo also suggest love, marriage, connection, games, and playfulness.

 Triangular logo designs specifically suggest continuity, cycle, power, science, and logic.
 It’s also used to show balance and masculinity.

-The use of colors in logo design is an intricate process that requires the designer to choose colors wisely and carefully.
-Different colors depict different conceptual and visual messages so; a skilled designer’s job is to make a logo speak.
+The use of colours in logo design is an intricate process that requires the designer to choose colours wisely and carefully.
+Different colours depict different conceptual and visual messages so; a skilled designer’s job is to make a logo speak.

-Red: color denotes passion, energy, warmth, and aggression.
-Many foods and sports companies incorporate this color in their logo design to show passion and energy.
+Red: colour denotes passion, energy, warmth, and aggression.
+Many food and sports companies incorporate this colour into their logo designs to show passion and energy.
 Popular examples include McDonald’s, Espn, and Coca-Cola.

 Black: is used to youth and high-end audiences.
 It creates a mystery feel while representing a strong power presence, while also representing authority and elegance in a logo and brand as a whole.
 Good examples are Apple and the Nike swoosh.
 Here at The Logo Creative we also use black.

-Blue: is a strong color that is majorly used for representing a corporate identity, tech, business, professionalism, and reputability.
+Blue: is a strong colour that is majorly used to represent a corporate identity, tech, business, professionalism, and reputability.
 Many popular brands use blue colour to convey their brand message strongly to the audience.
-IBM, Facebook, and Dell are popular examples of blue-colored logo design.
+IBM, Facebook, and Dell are popular examples of blue-coloured logo design.

-Green: color symbolizes serenity, nature, health, and earth.
-Many companies with the theme of nature and health use green color in their logo design.
+Green: colour symbolizes serenity, nature, health, and earth.
+Many companies with the theme of nature and health use green colour in their logo design.
 Animal-planet, Subway, and Whole Foods are

-Yellow: represents energy and warmth and life.
-Shell, McDonald’s, JB Hi-Fi, and Yellow pages are popular examples of yellow-colored logos.
+Yellow: represents energy, warmth and life.
+Shell, McDonald’s, JB Hi-Fi, and Yellow pages are popular examples of yellow-coloured logos.

 Purple: is a representative of creativity, insightfulness, and imagination.
-Cadbury, yahoo, and FedEx use purple color in their logos to present their brand as intuitive and interesting.
+Cadbury, yahoo, and FedEx use purple colour in their logos to present their brand as intuitive and interesting.

 Use of Negative Spaces

-In short, a logo contributes majorly in a brand building.
+In short, a logo contributes majorly to a brand building.
 It won’t be an exaggeration if we say that a big brand is formed with the right logo that truly reflects the brand’s vision and concept.
-A logo should have the right amount of colors, shapes and imaginative concepts to empower the product branding.
+A logo should have the right amount of colours, shapes and imaginative concepts to empower product branding.

-We hope this article, about The Power of Branding and Your Logo Design, has been interesting, and be sure to check out Fabian Geyrhalter‘s new and fantastic Brand Strategy Framework course that you can re-use and apply within your our company.
+We hope this article about The Power of Branding and Your Logo Design has been interesting, so be sure to check out Fabian Geyrhalter‘s new and fantastic Brand Strategy Framework course that you can re-use and apply within your our company.

 Useful Links & Great Deals